 Connie: Well, that was nice.
 I can't believe the other driver left you.
 What did the doctor say?

 Sheila: He told me I had a broken ankle and had to have 11 stitches in the back of my head.

-1. In wh 1.
-In which month did Sheila get hit by a car?

-2. True / 2.
-True / False: Sheila fell back and hit her head on the street.

-3. True / False: The car hit both of Sheila's legs.

-4. Yes / No: Did the driver of the car that hit Sheila stop to help her?

-5. The se entences below are out of order.
-Organize them so they are in the correct order:

-a The doctor told Sheila she had a broken ankle and needed stitches.

-b Sheila didn't call an ambulance.

-C Someone called the university police.

-d Another student took Sheila to the student health center.

-e The university police didn't come.

-Activitie 5

-Activity 1
+- 1. In which month did Sheila get hit by a car? - 2.
+True / False: Sheila fell back and hit her head on the street. - 3.
+True / False: The car hit both of Sheila's legs. - 4.
+Yes / No: Did the driver of the car that hit Sheila stop to help her? - 5.
+The sentences below are out of order.
+Organize them so they are in the correct order: - a.
+The doctor told Sheila she had a broken ankle and needed stitches. - b.
+Sheila didn't call an ambulance. - c.
+Someone called the university police. - d.
+Another student took Sheila to the student health center. - e.
+The university police didn't come.

-of work, a reading passages above share experiences about someone's most embarrassing moment, first day nd scariest moment.
+The three reading passages above share experiences about someone's most embarrassing moment, first day of work, and scariest moment.
 Reflect on these events in your own life.
-Look at the categories below and write ence in the past tense for at least four of the categories:
+Look at the categories below and write one sentence in the past tense for at least four of the categories:

-First Day of Work: I was really nervous.
+Example: First Day of Work: I was really nervous.

-· 1.
-First Day of School:
+1. First Day of School:

 2. Most Embarrassing Moment:

 3. Scariest Experience:

 4. Strongest Spiritual Experience:

 5. Funniest Experience:

 6. Happiest Day of Your Life:

 7. Worst Day of Your Life:

 8. Most Important Day of Your Life: